abhayagiri/beginning-our-day/manuscripts/markdown/vol2-glossary.md

 **right view:** The first factor of the Eightfold Path.
 Right view is seeing experience in terms of Dhamma.
-This requires an understanding of kamma—that there are wholesome actions, unwholesome actions, and results to those actions.
-In the highest or noble sense, to have right view means to completley understand the Four Noble Truths.
+This requires an understanding of kamma—that there are wholesome actions, unwholesome actions, and results of those actions.
+In the highest or noble sense, to have right view means to completely understand the Four Noble Truths.

 **samādhi:** Concentration, one-pointedness of mind, mental stability.
 A state of concentrated calm resulting from meditation practice.